 Bettas are one of the most beautiful fish you can get, and their colors make them stand out.
-They come in tons of different morphs with all sorts of tail shapes; typically a Betta needs at least 5 gallons for its tank but some might be happy living peacefully 3-gallon tanks as well!
+They come in tons of different morphs with all sorts of tail shapes; typically, a Betta needs at least 5 gallons for its tank, but some might be happy living peacefully in 3-gallon tanks as well!

 For your betta’s safety, include in your Betta fish tank plenty of live plants (or even fake ones) that will give them hiding spots to feel secure while not crowded.

 If you’re looking for an easy-to-care-for school of small fish, consider adding the Chili Rasbora (Sundadanio axelrodi) to your 5 gallon aquarium!
 They are beautiful and fun to watch as they swim around your tank in groups.

 Their colors are very vibrant, and their small size makes them perfect for any 5 gallon aquarium setup!
 With the proper diet and care, they can live up to 10 years or more!

 They are peaceful, hardy fish that can tolerate most water conditions.
 Chili Rasbora can also be kept alone or paired with other small shoaling species such as Neon Tetras or White Cloud Mountain Minnows.